gratienj/openfoam/README.md

 be helpful when the repository contains local changes.
-If you simply wish to know the current API and patch levels directly, the `wmake -build-info` provides the relevant information even when OpenFOAM has not yet been compiled:
+If you simply wish to know the current API and patch levels directly, the `wmake -build-info` provides the relevant information even when OpenFOAM&reg; has not yet been compiled:
 ```
 $ wmake -build-info
 make